 When you choose this microphone setup, you get a clip-on product that offers the benefits of condensing while keeping to the traditional cardioid design.

-A gooseneck extension comes with the product for added placement versatility.
-That means you get to grab the audio from the sweet spot every time.
+A gooseneck extension comes with this microphone for added placement versatility.
+That means you get to grab the audio from the sweet spot every single time.

 No external mounting hardware is necessary for the Shure BETA 98 H/C trumpet microphone.

 Although it requires +48V phantom power to operate, you’ll find that it meets the unique demands of the trumpet without much effort.

 The MXL R77 is a professional-grade ribbon microphone that handles your trumpet recording needs with stunning realism.